 For just about any credit card applicant, seeing the “Pending” response is completely deflating (especially if you grew up in a household where “maybe” always meant “no”).
 Although you can sometimes simply wait it out and get a positive result, some people have had success calling the credit card company and requesting reconsideration.

-Note that reconsideration success seems to vary drastically between issuers, and some issuers may only reconsider applications that contained an error of some kind.
+Note that reconsideration success seems to vary drastically between issuers, and some issuers may only reconsider applications that contain an error of some kind.
 Additionally, while some issuers have direct reconsideration lines, the numbers can change from time to time.
 Additionally, some issuers may require going through a menu or a series of representatives — or even snail-mail — to get to someone with the power to change your approval status.

 Amex | BOA | Barclays | Capital One | Chase | Citi | Discover | U.S. Bank | Wells Fargo